-A deposit in transit, relative to bank reconciliation, refers to a situation in accounting where a company or individual has made a deposit of funds into a bank account, but the deposit has not yet been recorded or cleared by the bank.
+A deposit in transit, relative to bank reconciliation, refers to a situation in accounting where a company or individual deposited funds into a bank account, but the bank has not clear it.

-In other words, the deposit has been made and is in the process of being added to the account balance, but it has not yet been reflected in the bank’s records.
+In other words, we made the deposit and added it to the cash book account balance, but do not appear yet in the bank statement.

 This can occur for several reasons, such as:

-Timing differences make deposit in transit what it is.
+Timing differences make a deposit in transit what it is.

 It can arise when there is a delay between when a depositor makes a deposit and when the bank officially credits the deposit to the account.

-Here’s how timing differences can occur concerning deposit in transit:
+Here’s how timing differences can occur concerning deposits in transit: